 - Although Wing Chun is known as the human style of kung fu, it originated from two of the five animals typically seen in Chinese martial arts.
 Wing Chun originates from attributes from the crane and the snake.

 - MMA fighters Tony Ferguson and Anderson Silva use Wing Chun in the UFC.
-Although Wing Chun specializes in self-defense, a few have used it in
+Although Wing Chun specializes in self-defense, a few have used it in the octagon.

 - Not only a martial art, Wing Chun is also a life philosophy that based upon principles of success.